jncraton/computational-thinking-cpsc2020/lectures/37-notebooks.md

 --------

 - We have created Python programs as complete text files in this course
-- Text files can then be interpretted and run by the interpretter
+- Text files can then be interpreted and run by the interpreter

 REPL
 ----